laboon/ebook/text/98_glossary_of_terms.md

 __Falsifying the invariant__: Showing an example where an __invariant__ does not hold, such as an invariant for arithmetic method that adding two positive integers should always result in a number greater than one of the numbers, and showing that 1 + 1 = 0.

+__Feasible__: In the concept of requirements, possible to test within a realistic timeframe and allocation of resources.

 __Field testing__: Testing that a system works while actually operating with real users.

 __Fishing__: Catching marine animals for food or enjoyment.
 Has nothing to do with __security testing__.
 If you think it did, you are probably thinking of __phishing__.